 The following are the definitions of the terms used in the Prospective Statement of Cash Flows:

-Operating activities include all transactions and other events that are not investing or financing activities.
+Operating activities include all activities other than investing or financing activities.

 Investing activities are those activities relating to the acquisition, holding and disposal of property, plant and equipment and intangible assets.